-Add lines 35 and 46.
-Enter the amount you owe on line 48.
-If you are making voluntary donations on lines 38 through 44 in excess of your overpayment, enter the difference on line 48.
+Add lines 35 and 48.
+Enter the amount you owe on line 50.
+If you are making voluntary donations on lines 38 through 46 in excess of your overpayment, enter the difference on line 50.
+You may pay only with a check, electronic check, money order, or credit card.